IndexXuan/vite-plugin-env-compatible/README.md

 # vite-plugin-env-compatible

-> inject to process.env like vue-cli or create-react-app
+> inject to process.env like vue-cli or create-react-app and also define client `process.env.XXX` for you.

 <p align="center">
   <img alt="wakatime" src="https://wakatime.com/badge/github/IndexXuan/vite-plugin-env-compatible.svg" />